 - For Summer, we require 40 hours/week for at least 8 weeks.

 General Volunteers with Specific Skill Sets

 - We utilize volunteers in various capacities with specific skills sets.
 Some areas where we often need help are with language interpretation (currently Spanish, Cantonese, Arabic and Vietnamese are high needs), if you are a notary, an architect, landscaper, software developer, a community ambassador, etc. – these are all examples of skill sets we leverage with volunteers!

 Not Sure Where You Fit?

 Not sure where you fit?
-Fill out this form and let us know what skills you’d like to contribute!
+Register here and let us know what skills you’d like to contribute!

 “Early in my career when I built my own practice, I was looking for opportunities to contribute to the community and provide legal services beyond the day-to-day work of my law firm.
 Partnering with Open Door Legal was a no-brainer.

 I strongly believe in the organization’s mission of providing civil justice to individuals who otherwise can’t afford legal services, and that the ability to pay should not be what decides whether the law can work for you or not.”

 I have gained knowledge about tenant-landlord law and practical applications of property law.